yashilanka/Multi-Column-Select/README.md

 <h4>Jquery CSS Multi Column Select Box</h4>
 <p>A Simple plugin that will hide the Select control and then display a multicolumn dropdown (css)</p>
-<p>Uses the original form control so will work if JS is not enabled and the form can be process as normal</p>
+<p>Uses the original form control so will work if JS is not enabled and the form can be processed as normal</p>

 <h2>Installation</h2>